-Legal limitations might not stop with the victim's employer, or company management involved in the gas explosion.
-Many times, victims can pursue a claim against third parties responsible for deliberate or unintentional actions that caused the accident.
+Victims can often pursue a claim against third parties responsible for deliberate or unintentional actions that caused the accident.

 Filing a Civil Lawsuit for Financial Recovery

-Many families wonder if they can file a civil lawsuit for a burn or explosion injury that was caused by the negligent actions of others.
-An explosion burn injury is typically very serious, leaving victims with life-altering long-term disabilities.
+Many families wonder if they can file a civil lawsuit for a burn or explosion injury caused by the negligent actions of others, such as a property owner or a utility company.
+An explosion burn injury is typically severe, leaving victims with lifelong disabilities.

-Explosion injury attorneys will typically file a compensation case or civil lawsuit against any party or company responsible to obtain financial recovery on behalf of their clients.
-Potential defendants in an explosion accident case could include:
+A gas explosion lawyer will typically file a compensation case or a civil lawsuit against any party or company responsible to obtain a financial recovery on behalf of their clients.

 If an explosion causes a worker’s injuries, the victim can seek financial recovery through their employer’s workers’ compensation insurance.

-However, the compensation is usually not sufficient to cover all of the victim's damages including medical expenses, hospitalization costs, lost earnings, pain, and suffering.
+However, the compensation is usually insufficient to cover the victim’s damages, including medical expenses, hospitalization costs, lost earnings, pain, and suffering.

-An explosion injury attorney working on behalf of their client will file a third-party claim against all other defendants responsible for causing the accident.
-Each third-party case is typically resolved through a negotiated settlement unless the defendant or their insurance carrier refuses to make a good faith offer based on the extent of the victim's injuries and damages.
+A personal injury attorney working on behalf of their client will file a third-party claim against all other defendants responsible for causing the accident.

 Recent Gas Explosions

-Fairfax County, Virginia, February 2021 –A fuel leak in Springfield, VA led to multiple workers suffering severe injuries and damaging vehicles when a backhoe ruptured a pipeline that exploded and caught fire just after 12:00 PM.
+- Fairfax County, Virginia, February 2021: A fuel leak in Springfield, VA, led to multiple workers suffering severe injuries and damaging vehicles when a backhoe ruptured a pipeline that exploded and caught fire just after 12:00 PM.
 A utility crew was excavating an underground pipeline when the rupture led to leaking fuel that caught fire and exploded.
-While the property damage was estimated to be about $250,000, there was only one injury of a firefighter reported.

-Spring, Texas, March 2021 – Emergency medical technicians transported six Center Point Energy workers to the hospital after a leaking gas incident that investigators identified as a "possible gas explosion and fire."
+- Spring, Texas, March 2021: Emergency medical technicians transported six Center Point Energy workers to the hospital after a leaking incident that investigators identified as a “possible gas explosion and fire.”
 Initial reports indicated that the crew had damaged an underground pipeline.
-In addition to the injuries, one home was significantly damaged by the fire.
+In addition to the injuries, the fire significantly damaged one home.

-Ames, Oklahoma, February 2021 – Authorities reported there were no injuries in a pipeline explosion in Oklahoma that occurred at 5:45 AM a proxy 65 miles northwest of Oklahoma City.
-Initial reports indicate that a 6 or 8-inch pipeline was ruptured, which was gathering fuel from various wells to be transported to other areas.
+- Ames, Oklahoma, February 2021: Authorities reported no injuries in a pipeline explosion in Oklahoma that occurred at 5:45 AM approximately 65 miles northwest of Oklahoma City.
+Initial reports indicate that a six or eight-inch pipeline was ruptured, gathering fuel from various wells to be transported to other areas.

-Our natural gas explosion lawyers know that some families have unanswered questions on how to resolve a compensation claim involving a catastrophic event.
+Our natural gas explosion lawyers know that some families have unanswered questions about resolving a compensation claim involving a catastrophic event.
 An experienced gas explosion lawyer answered some of those questions below.

-For additional information about natural gas explosions, or what your next step is to hold those at fault for causing your damages, contact a gas explosion lawyer today at (888) 424-5757 (toll-free phone number) today.
+For additional information about natural explosions or what your next step is to hold those at fault for causing your damages, contact a gas explosion lawyer today at (888) 424-5757 (toll-free phone number).
 We provide free case reviews to all potential clients.

 Does natural gas explode?

-Any flame or spark in the presence of gas leaks could cause a horrific gas explosion.
-Many explosive events are caused by leaking butane, and propane, and natural gas used in residential homes for heating or cooking.
+Any flame or spark in the presence of leaks could cause a horrific explosion.
+Many explosive events are caused by leaking butane, propane, and fossil fuel used in residential homes for heating or cooking.

 A minor leak might only produce a small explosion that does not generate significant force to cause extensive damage, injury, or death.
-The leading cause of most natural gas and propane leaks include improper use of gases, incorrectly installed appliances, rusty gas lines, defective equipment, and malfunctioning gas tanks.
+The leading cause of most leaks includes improper use of gases, incorrectly installed appliances, rusty lines, defective equipment, and malfunctioning tanks.

-Statistics reveal that there are approximately 285 severe natural gas explosions occurring every year in the United States.
+Statistics reveal that approximately 285 severe gas explosions occur annually in the United States.
 Typically, insurance companies pay injured victims and surviving families more than $50,000 to cover property damage, loss of life, and severe injury.

-Natural gas is primarily methane, which is much like propane gas that both have nearly the same energy density per unit mass.
-However, studies show that propane explosions produce much higher overpressure in an unconfined area when compared to natural gas.
+The substance is primarily methane, much like propane, and both have nearly the same energy density per unit mass.
+However, studies show that propane explosions produce much higher overpressure in an unconfined area when compared to gas.

 Methane has a much lower reactivity response between the two fuels, whereas propane is considered a medium reactivity fuel.
-Additionally, propane expands at a higher ratio than natural gas during combustion.
+Additionally, propane expands at a higher ratio during combustion.

-According to Fire Department statistics, most calls concerning propane or natural gas leaks do not result in fires or explosions.
-Both propane and natural gas have a sulfur-smelling (rotten egg) additive to alarm individuals that gas is present in the workplace, home, or area.
+According to fire department statistics, most calls concerning propane or natural gas leaks do not result in fires or explosions.
+Both propane and gas have a sulfur-smelling (rotten egg) additive to alarm individuals that the substance is present in the workplace, home, or area.

-Any people smelling gas or believe there is smelling gas should leave the premises immediately and contact the appropriate authorities, including 911, as quickly as possible.
-Typically, the gas company or Fire Department will respond and take appropriate measures to stop the leaking quickly.
+Any people who believe they are smelling the substance should leave the premises immediately and contact the appropriate authorities, including 911, as quickly as possible.
+Typically, the gas company or fire department will respond and take reasonable measures to stop the leaking soon.

 Is natural gas poisonous?

-Natural gas is a non-poisonous (non-toxic) fuel.
+No, it is a non-poisonous (non-toxic) fuel.
 However, people can die from exposure to the gas through suffocation when the gas displaces the internal air of a confined space.
-Minimal exposure (25 to 30%) of gas in the year can cause oxygen deficiency, leading to unpredictable behavioral changes, euphoria, and tinnitus (ringing in the ears).
+Minimal exposure (25 to 30%) of gas can cause oxygen deficiency, leading to unpredictable behavioral changes, euphoria, and tinnitus (ringing in the ears).

-Hire Gas Explosion Attorneys to Handle your Compensation Case
+Hire Gas Explosion Lawyers to Handle Your Compensation Case

 Did you suffer severe burn injuries in a gas leak fire?
 Did you lose a loved one in a gas explosion caused by another’s negligence?

-Families who have lost loved ones in natural gas explosions can file wrongful death lawsuits, holding insurance carriers financially responsible for all damages in your case, including hospitalization costs, medical expenses, funeral and burial costs, and income loss.
+Families who have lost loved ones in explosions can file wrongful death lawsuits, holding those responsible for all damages in your gas explosion case, including hospitalization costs, medical expenses, funeral and burial costs, and lost wages.

-Contact the gas explosion lawyers at our law firm today at (888) 424-5757 (toll-free phone number) or through the contact form to schedule a free consultation.
-Our law firm is currently following CDC (Centers for Disease Control and Prevention) Covid-19 (coronavirus pandemic) social distancing guidelines to protect our clients' health.
+Contact our gas explosion attorneys at our law firm today at (888) 424-5757 (toll-free phone number) or through the contact form to schedule a free consultation.